Best men’s cycling jerseys in 2026

 How we tested

-These men’s cycling jerseys were tested by former 220 Triathlon editor James Witts and former 220 content Rob Slade.
+These men’s cycling jerseys were tested by former 220 Triathlon editor James Witts and former 220 content editor Rob Slade.

 James and Rob used their extensive testing experience to assess the jerseys’ fit, features, performance, comfort and value for money.